-Grief meaning, It is a multidimensional emotion encountered when we suffer a major loss such as death of a loved one, separation or divorce, end of relationship or any form of chronic physical illness leading to “losing” our old healthy self.
-Grief can be the result of physical loss where a person actually loses someone or something or due to abstract loss related to aspects of someone’s personal life such as break up or loss of job or simply put an old self.
+Grief meaning, It is a multidimensional emotion encountered when we suffer a major loss such as the death of a loved one, separation or divorce, end of a relationship or any form of chronic physical illness leading to “losing” our old healthy self.
+Grief can be the result of physical loss where a person actually loses someone or something or due to abstract loss related to aspects of someone’s personal life such as break up or loss of a job or simply put an old self.

-Why do people grief?
+Why do people grieve?
 Grief is a person’s natural response to loss.
 It can be in various forms ranging from deep sadness to anger.
 Other emotions felt during the grieving process are guilt, regret or helplessness.
 Mainly grief is associated with loss of relationship or death of a loved one however one can experience grief due to reasons such as follows:

 - Losing an opportunity